 - Bring COMFORTABLE walking shoes.
 And don’t pack your favorite pair!
 The streets are absolutely filthy!
 I can’t even tell you how many pairs of shoes I went through in that city!

-- Look up a map of NYC and familiarize yourself with the Neighborhoods/Areas before you go.
+- Look up a map of New York and familiarize yourself with the Neighborhoods/Areas before you go.

 Let’s get on to the itinerary shall we?!
 For your first visit I think it’s easiest to split Manhattan in half into the upper and lower parts of the island.
 On day one we’ll focus on the lower half and day two we’ll tackle the upper half.
 If you have time on Sunday we’ll get our toes wet in Brooklyn.